 mkdir -p /path/to/htdocs/plugins/{receiver,map}

-init.js file inside the coresponding plugin type folder (receiver or map)Add plugin loading lines to your init.js file
+init.js file inside the coresponding plugin type folder (receiver or map)Add plugin loading lines to your init.js file if you’re not using the provided init.js - see Beginner Quickstart

-Plugins.load('https://0xaf.github.io/openwebrxplus-plugins/receiver/tune_precise/tune_precise.js');
+await Plugins.load('https://0xaf.github.io/openwebrxplus-plugins/receiver/tune_precise/tune_precise.js');

 Raspberry Pi: